How to Apply

 Scholarship Essay (include only if applying for funding)

 Scholarship support is intended for those participants whose families cannot afford the full cost of the program.
 Please write a brief statement (no more than 300 words) addressing how receiving a scholarship would affect your ability to attend the Juniper Institute for Young Writers.

 Ready to Apply?
 Head to our Submittable application.

 We do our best to contact applicants with our admission decision within 2-6 weeks of receiving their applications.
-Please note that notification can take longer after the scholarship and priority application deadline (March 1), as the number of applications received around that time increases exponentially.
+Please note that notification can take longer after the scholarship and scholarship application deadline (November 1), as the number of applications received around that time increases exponentially.

 Scholarship awards will be made by late spring, and notification will come by phone and email.

 Enrollment Cancellation Policy:

 If you cancel your enrollment before May 1, you will forfeit your initial $200 tuition deposit.
 If you cancel after May 1, we will keep the initial deposit and an additional $500 cancellation fee, but return the remaining balance paid.
 There will be no tuition refunds after June 1 and no refunds in the event of early departure.